-Plants are my passion and I enjoy working with them in all ways, especially metaphysically in my practice as a Reiki master healer (please visit me at: Plant Spirit Reiki).
-I am excited to announce that I’ll be joining the guest faculty of the Oregon-based Hawthorn Institute in 2015.
+Plants are my passion and I enjoy working with them in all ways, especially metaphysically in my practice as a master spirit healer (please visit me at: Plant Spirit Reiki), which is my other major work.

 How do I contact you?